-All students have the right to appeal Financial Aid Warning and/or Suspension in the case of extenuating circumstance(s) including, but not limited to:
+Students have the right to appeal Financial Aid Warning and/or Suspension in the case of extenuating circumstance(s) including, but not limited to:

-- death of an immediate family member.
-Immediate shall be defined as: child, spouse, biological parent or legal guardian - serious illness.
-Serious illness shall be defined as lasting longer than 20% of the term in duration or one that required hospitalization - other extenuating circumstance of relevant nature
+- Death of an immediate family member.
+Immediate shall be defined as: child, spouse, biological parent or legal guardian. - Serious Illness.
+Serious illness shall be defined as lasting longer than 20% of the term in duration or one that required hospitalization - Other extenuating circumstance of relevant nature.

-To appeal, please send a letter of explanation and supporting documentation (i.e. obituary, letter(s) from health professionals, etc.) to:
+To appeal, send a letter of explanation as outlined above including supporting documentation (i.e. Obituary, letter(s) from health professionals, etc.) to: